DrPrettyman/node-background/README.md

 # Animated Network Background Component

 A React component that creates an animated background for your website with floating nodes and dynamic connections.
-The component supports both light and dark modes and is fully responsive.
+The component supports both light and dark modes (pass different background colors as props) and is fully responsive.

 ## Demo